Mauritius may need to tighten monetary policy - IMF

 By Jean Paul Arouff

-PORT LOUIS Mauritius will need to tighten monetary policy if inflationary pressures intensify, the International Monetary Fund (IMF) said on Wednesday, and encouraged the country to adopt a formal inflation-targeting framework.
+PORT LOUIS, April 23 Mauritius will need to tighten monetary policy if inflationary pressures intensify, the International Monetary Fund (IMF) said on Wednesday, and encouraged the country to adopt a formal inflation-targeting framework.

 The IMF said in a statement - just ahead of the Indian Ocean island nation's monetary policy committee meeting on April 28 - that its directors on their yearly consultative mission to Mauritius "cautioned that a withdrawal of accommodation might be necessary if inflationary pressures intensify".